stanford-cs149/asst2/README.md

 The program will run the specified test and report the total execution time.
 It will also print error messages if your implementation does not yield the correct result.

 The different tests have different performance characteristics -- some do little work per task, others perform significant amounts of processing.
 Some tests create large numbers of tasks per launch, others very few.
 Sometimes the tasks in a launch all have similar compute cost.
 In others, the cost of tasks in a single bulk launch is variable.
-We encourage you to inspect the code in `tests/tests.h` to understand the behavior of the tests in more detail.
+We have described most of the tests in `tests/README.md`, but we encourage you to inspect the code in `tests/tests.h` to understand the behavior of all tests in more detail.

+One test that may be helpful to debug correctness while implementing your solution is `simple_test_sync`, which is a very small test that should not be used to measure performance but is small enough to be debuggable with print statements or debugger.
+See function `simpleTest` in `tests/tests.h`.

+We encourage you to create your own tests.
+Take a look at the existing tests in `tests/tests.h` for inspiration.
+We have also included a skeleton test composed of `class YourTask` and function `yourTest()` for you to build on if you so choose.
+For the tests you do create, make sure to add them to the list of tests and test names in `tests/main.cpp`, and adjust the variable `n_tests` accordingly.
+Please note that while you will be able to run your own tests with your solution, you will not be able to compile the reference solution to run your tests.

 The `-n` command-line option specifies the maximum number of threads the task system implementation can use.
 In the example above, we chose `-n 8` because the CPU in the myth machines features eight execution contents.
 The full list of tests available to run is available via command line help  (`-h` command line option).